-Valentina Tereshkova was the first woman to go into space when she flew Vostok 6 in 1963.
-She spent almost three days in space and orbited Earth 48 times.
+Valentina Tereshkova was the first woman to go into space.
+In 1963, she spent almost three days in space and orbited Earth 48 times in her space capsule, Vostok 6.
 That was her only trip into space.
 Tereshkova later toured the world to promote Soviet science and became involved in Soviet politics.

-Tereshkova joined the mill's Young Communist League (Komsomol) and soon advanced to the Communist Party.
+Tereshkova joined the factory's Young Communist League (Komsomol) and soon advanced to the Communist Party.
 She became interested in parachute jumping after joining the Yaroslavl Air Sports Club.

 Inspired by Gagarin

 After Yuri Gagarin became the first man in space in 1961, Tereshkova volunteered for the Soviet space program.
 Although she did not have any experience as a pilot, she was accepted into the program because of her 126 parachute jumps.
 At the time, cosmonauts had to parachute from their capsules seconds before they hit the ground on returning to Earth.

 Along with four other women, Tereshkova received 18 months of training, which included tests to determine how she would react to long periods of time being alone, to extreme gravity conditions and to zero-gravity conditions.
 Of the five women, only Tereshkova went into space.

 Tereshkova was chosen to pilot Vostok 6.
 It was to be a dual mission.
 Cosmonaut Valeriy Bykovsky launched on Vostok 5 on June 14, 1963.
 Two days later, Tereshkova launched.
 The two spacecraft took different orbits and came within 3 miles (5 km) of each other.
 The cosmonauts exchanged communications.

 Tereshkova logged more than 70 hours in space and made 48 orbits of Earth.
 Soviet and European TV viewers saw her smiling face and her logbook floating in front of her.
 They did not realize that the flight almost turned into tragedy, a fact that was classified for about 40 years.